joel-costigliola/gentrack/README.md

 ### End to end / smoke tests

-I did not do it because I don't have an AWS account.
+I did not have the time and without an AWS account it does not make much sense.
 TODO: explain the approach

 ### Documentation